-VCAT stores information about people who have been involved in cases at VCAT.
-The information is stored in its register (including file numbers, names of parties and a collection of orders of VCAT) and in its proceeding files about individual cases.
+We store information about people who have been involved in cases at VCAT.
+We store this information in our register and in our files about individual cases.

-The information is given to VCAT by those involved in the case and can include:
+The information we get from people involved in a case can include:

 - phone numbers.